 Road traffic injuries

-WHO/Europe’s activities aim to help ensure road safety and prevent road traffic injuries by collating evidence on health effects and prevention measures, identifying risk factors and promoting policy action and evidence based interventions.
-This seeks to actively support countries in achieving the goals of the Decade of Action on Road Safety, which is to reduce the unnecessary deaths and disabilities on the roads.
-To provide a baseline for the Decade, data has been collated for the "European facts and Global status report on road safety 2013".
+WHO/Europe’s activities aim to help ensure road safety and prevent road traffic injuries by collating evidence on health effects and prevention measures, identifying risk factors and promoting policy action and evidence-based interventions.
+This seeks to actively support countries in achieving the goals of the Decade of Action for Road Safety, which are to reduce the unnecessary deaths and disabilities on the roads.
+To provide a baseline for the Decade, data was collated for the "European facts and Global status report on road safety 2015".